 We’re so excited to announce that 50 WORDS has been making the rounds at a number of film festivals across the country!
-Coming up September 20-22, we’ll be screening at the Rendezvous Film Festival on Amelia Island.
-50 WORDS will also be screened by the Women Behind Television and Film Festival in Cincinnati, Ohio.
+Coming up December 6-9, 2018, we’ll be screening at the Tampa Bay Underground Film Festival.

-“50 Words” had it’s world premiere at the 2018 Sarasota Film Festival which was followed up by a screening at the Saints and Sinners Film Festival in Orlando.
+“50 Words” had its world premiere at the 2018 Sarasota Film Festival.

-Thank you to everyone who attended and check out our Facebook page for pictures from the screenings and festivals!
+Thank you to everyone who has supported our little romantic comedy and check out our Facebook page for more details on screenings and festivals!

 50 Words is a short film from producer, writer, and actor, Kathryn Parks, and directed by Mark Palmer.
 Discover more information on the romantic comedy below including specifications, synopsis, the film’s story, cast, crew, and press highlights.

 PDF Press Kit | Contact Kathryn Parks KathrynAnneParks@Gmail.com